k-whitlock/react-pokemon-app/README.md

 # React Pokemon App
 ### This is a Pokemon App using the PokeApi.
-When you click the next button, a new set of pokemon will populate the page with all their stats.
+When you click the next button, a new set of pokemon will populate the page with all of their stats.
 ![Pokémon App Screenshot](public/react-pokemon-app-screenshot.PNG)
 # Deployment
 ### https://react-pokemon-application.herokuapp.com/